Felix Sater: Trump SoHo

 Felix Sater was a managing director of Bayrock Group LLC, as well as a senior advisor to Donald Trump and The Trump Organization when construction of the Trump SoHo began in 2006.

 He played a major role throughout the process of the building's construction, and remained managing director of Bayrock Group when the Trump SoHo project was completed in 2010.
 The building is a $450 million, 46-story, 391-unit hotel condominium located at 246 Spring Street in SoHo, New York City.
 The project was a collaboration between The Trump Organization, Bayrock Group LLC and Tamir Sapir.

 In December 2017, the Trump SoHo was renamed to The Dominick.

 Other projects

 Sater has been an advisor, investor, or developer in notable real estate projects including the Trump International Hotel & Residence in Phoenix, Arizona, the Conrad Fort Lauderdale and Midtown Miami in Florida, and Cornwall Terrace and 1 Blackfriars in London.

-In addition to real estate development endeavors, Sater also has started businesses in the fields of philanthropy, investment, retail, and energy.
+In addition to real estate development endeavors, Sater also has started businesses in the fields of investment, retail, and energy.

 In late January 2017, Sater met with Ukrainian politician Andrey Artemenko and Donald Trump's personal lawyer, Michael Cohen, at the Loews Regency in Manhattan to discuss a plan to lift sanctions against Russia.
 The proposed plan would require that Russian forces withdraw from eastern Ukraine and that Ukraine hold a referendum on whether Crimea should be "leased" to Russia for 50 or 100 years.
 On 20 February 2017, Russian Foreign Minister Sergei Lavrov rejected Russia "leasing" Crimea from Ukraine claiming "we cannot rent from ourselves".